vincehacks/Flexbox-CssGrid/README.md

 - Easy to reorder boxes
 - **Disadvantage**: Works only in 1-D
 - Flex container is like a wrapper
-- Flex items live inside the Flex container
+- Flex items live inside the Flex container, only the direct children of the flex container are considered flex items!
 - Flex-basis = "width" like a relative number, never use the width property on flex items, always use flex-basis because width is an absolute number, flex basis is more flexible

-### Flexbox as a grid
+### Responsive images

+- Images that should change size based on screen resolution
+- Load times might be long
+- Can solve with server-side